mathesar-foundation/mathesar-wiki/docs/engineering/research/formulas.md

     - Formula columns are _virtual_, not _stored_.
 That is, they are computed on the fly when the table results are displayed.

     - Formulas are implemented at the _application layer_, not the _database layer_.
-This means the formula definition is stored in application-specific metatdata, and the formula column is not visible within the underlying database.
+This means the formula definition is stored in application-specific metadata, and the formula column is not visible within the underlying database.
 If I update a referenced value outside NocoDB, then the result of the formula that NocoDB displays _will_ update, but only due to the virtual nature of the formula.
 The source data is read/write accessible outside NocoDB, but not the computed data.

     - NocoDB has its own special formula syntax and functions.